Adity322/desktop-ai-controller/README.md

 desktop AI system for voice &amp; keyboard-based automation with modular command execution
 # Desktop AI Controller 🤖💻

-**Desktop AI Controller** is an offline, modular AI system designed to control desktop operations using **voice commands and keyboard input**.
+**Desktop AI Controller** is an online modular AI system designed to control desktop operations using **voice commands and keyboard input**.
 It focuses on system automation, clean backend architecture, and real-world usability.
+It is designed for cross platform like it can work on all operating system like macos,linux,windows.
 This project is inspired by the idea of intelligent assistants, but is built **from scratch** with an emphasis on **engineering, modularity, and extensibility**.

 ---